GSA/digitalgov.gov/content/news/2022/04/2022-04-21-why-we-created-a-troubleshooting-guide.md

 source_url: https://blog-nrrd.doi.gov/troubleshooting/
 source: doi-revenuedata
 date: 2022-04-20 11:55:00 -0500
-kicker: User Experience
-title: Why We Created a Troubleshooting Guide
+title: "Why We Created a Troubleshooting Guide"
-deck: **Why We Created a Troubleshooting Guide**&mdash;The Open Data, Design, and Development team at the U.S. Department of the Interior added a troubleshooting guide to accompany contact information on onrr.gov.
-This is their process.
+deck: "**Why We Created a Troubleshooting Guide**&mdash;The Open Data, Design, and Development team at the U.S. Department of the Interior added a troubleshooting guide to accompany contact information on onrr.gov.
+This is their process."
 # See all topics at https://digital.gov/topics
 topics:
   - user-experience